 How Skype for Business Can Save Your Business Money

 Reducing travel costs

 Between airline tickets, hotels, meals, and time away from the office, business travel can easily take its financial toll on your business.
 With video conferencing bringing the world closer, businesses can reduce costs on business travel.
 A Skype for Business video call eliminates non-essential travel while still providing face-to-face encounters with up to 10 people at a time.
 And since you’re already at your desk before and after these key calls, they can be bookended by your daily tasks to help you stay balanced.

-Minimizing the cost of business calls
+Minimizing the cost of business calls (like international calling)

 With Skype Manager, you can track the amount you spend on calling.
 You can set up accounts for each person in the office, assign them credit, and clearly see how they spend it.
 This helps establish a more transparent budgeting system and lets you identify where you can save money.

 Users typically already own the hardware necessary to use Skype for Business, so no extra expenses are involved when adding authorized users.
 This frees up capital for other aspects of your business that you’d like to expand, allowing you to literally invest in your creative ideas.

 Not only does remote work make for happier employees, but in substantially decreases the overhead of setting up a workspace for your team.
 You can save on owning or leasing expenses by giving employees the freedom to work from their own desks—and be more productive too.